A CMC existence result for expanding cosmological spacetimes

 \section{Further comments on Conjecture \ref{conj.}}

-In this last section, we provide some further comments on Conjecture \ref{conj.} and its relationship to the future causal boundary.
+In this last section, we once again assume the strong energy condition.
+We provide some further comments on Conjecture \ref{conj.} and its relationship to the future causal boundary.
 In section \ref{sec: spacelike causal bdy} we discuss some issues concerning the structure of the future causal boundary of cosmological spacetimes.
 In section~\ref{sec: maximal cauchy} we establish a connection between the future causal boundary being spacelike and the existence of a maximal Cauchy surface.
 The relationship to the Bartnik splitting conjecture is also discussed.